zeropaper/etherpad-lite-jquery-plugin/README.md

 # Available options and parameters
 <pre>
 'host'             : 'http://beta.etherpad.org', // the host and port of the Etherpad instance, by default the foundation will host your pads for you
 'baseUrl'          : '/p/',     // The base URL of the pads 'showControls'     : false,     // If you want to show controls IE bold, italic, etc.
-'showChat'         : false, // If you want to show the chat button or not 'showLineNumbers'  : false, // If you want to show the line numbers or not 'userName'         : 'unnamed', // The username you want to pass to the pad 'useMonospaceFont' : false, // Use monospaced fonts 'noColors'         : false, // Disable background colors on author text 'hideQRCode'       : false, // Hide QR code
-'width'            : 100, // The width of the embedded IFrame 'height'           : 100,  // The height of the embedded IFrame 'border'           : 0,    // The width of the border (make sure to append px to a numerical value) 'borderStyle'      : 'solid' // The CSS style of the border	[none, dotted, dashed, solid, double, groove, ridge, inset, outset]
+'showChat'         : false,     // If you want to show the chat button or not 'showLineNumbers'  : false,     // If you want to show the line numbers or not 'userName'         : 'unnamed', // The username you want to pass to the pad 'useMonospaceFont' : false,     // Use monospaced fonts 'noColors'         : false,     // Disable background colors on author text 'hideQRCode'       : false,     // Hide QR code 'width'            : 100,       // The width of the embedded IFrame 'height'           : 100,       // The height of the embedded IFrame 'border'           : 0,         // The width of the border (make sure to append px to a numerical value) 'borderStyle'      : 'solid',   // The CSS style of the border	[none, dotted, dashed, solid, double, groove, ridge, inset, outset]

+'parse'            : false,     //
+'poll'             : 1000       // Require 'parse' != false, time in milliseconds, if > 300 will refresh the pads found with 'parse'
 </pre>

+# Use of the 'parse' option
+You can pass either

+- **a boolean true**
+  Will scan within the body
+- **a DOM element object**
+  Will scan within the DOM element

 # Copyright
 jQuery Etherpad plugin written by John McLear (c) Primary Technology 2011<br/>